iotaledger/hornet/docs/post_installation/post_installation.md

 * `pwdhash` tool provides a combination of `passwordHash` and `passwordSalt` based on your input password
 * both values should be copied to the respective configuration values above

-Once Hornet is restarted then the Dashboard is accessible using the given credentials.
+Once Hornet is restarted then the dashboard is accessible using the given credentials.

 ## Peer neighbors
 IOTA network is a distributed network in which data is distributed among IOTA nodes.
 IOTA nodes broadcast messages to other IOTA nodes using a gossip protocol.
 To be able to participate in a network communication, each node has to establish a secure connection to some other nodes in network - to its peer neighbors - and mutually exchange messages.
 This is the way how the data is spread within IOTA network.